saragluna/saragluna.github.io/_posts/2019-03-30-Multipartformdata.markdown

 ## Why Does Tomcat Save the Files to Disk?

-Someone asked me a question that "Why does the web server have to store the file to disk (or memory,  depending on the file size) when it can process the stream directly?
+Someone asked me a question that "Why does the web server have to store the file to disk or memory,  depending on the file size, when it can process the stream directly?

 My answer to this question is: